Using ECMWF's Forecasts Event (UEF2026)

 Themed Session: Forecast to Impact

-09:40 to 10:00 Climate and Environmental Digital Twins for Human Health: Leveraging Earth Observation for Compound Climate and Air Quality Extremes Early Warning
+09:40 – 10:00 Climate and Environmental Digital Twins for Human Health: Leveraging Earth Observation for Compound Climate and Air Quality Extremes Early Warning

-10:00 to 10:20 Towards human-centric weather forecasting: heat and cold stress indices at ECMWF
+10:00 – 10:20 Towards human-centric weather forecasting: heat and cold stress indices at ECMWF

 Themed Session: Seasonal and Sub-seasonal focus

-11:20 to 11:40 Update about the work of Subgroup to Review User Relevant Sub Seasonal Verification
+11:20 – 11:40 Update about the work of Subgroup to Review User Relevant Sub Seasonal Verification

-11:40 to 12:00 ECMWF sub-seasonal forecasts in the Swiss national drought warning system: first operational learnings
+11:40 – 12:00 ECMWF sub-seasonal forecasts in the Swiss national drought warning system: first operational learnings

 Themed session